sublee/subl.ee/docs/resume.md

 What!
 Studio in [Nexon][], 2013--
 :   Developing <cite>[Durango][]</cite>, a seamless open world MMORPG.
     {: .note }

-:   Designing and implementing the architecture of a flexible distributed
+:   Designing and implementing the architecture of a distributed MMORPG server.
+    Achieved up to 70k concurrent users per MMO world.
+Launched this game in Korea and Indonesia.
+Maintaining the game service continuously.

-    MMORPG server to achieve high-availability of the game service.
-Building a development process and pipelines for the studio.
+    Built a development process and pipelines for the studio.
 Leading game server engineers and DevOps engineers.

-    Using Python, C#, C, Cython, ZeroMQ, MsgPack, Couchbase, etcd, Redis, PostgreSQL, Unity3D, Git, PlasticSCM, Fabric, Docker, Ubuntu, and AWS.
+    Using Python, C#, Cython, ZeroMQ, MsgPack, Couchbase, etcd, Redis, MySQL, Unity3D, Git, PlasticSCM, Ansible, Fabric, Docker, Ubuntu, and AWS.

 Game Development Engineer {: .label }
 Team Lupin in [Nexon][], 2011--2013
 :   Developed and published mobile and Web series of
     <cite>[KartRider][]</cite>, a synchronous multiplayer casual racing game.
     {: .note }

 :   Designed and implemented a distributed game server architecture for
     synchronous multiplayer games for the <cite>KartRider Dash</cite> and
     <cite>KartRider Coin Rush</cite> series.

     Researched various rating systems such as [Elo][], [Glicko][], and [TrueSkill][].
 Implemented a simple matchmaker for 4v4 or free-for-all racing games.

     Used Python, Redis as a message broker, Couchbase, MongoDB, Unity3D,